 - 1. Scaffolding is erected by a competent person. - 2.
 Components are in good condition, particularly the ones bearing loads. - 3.
-Vertical members are upright and have a secure footplate. - 4.
-Lateral bracings are provided. - 5.
-Scaffolding is tied or otherwise secured to a structure, such as a ship. - 6.
-Adequate platforms in good condition are provided and they are complete. - 7.
-Guard rails are provided at 950 mm (37.40in) and 470 mm (18.50in). - 8.
-Safe means of access are provided and secured. - 9.
+Apply a safe method of erecting/dismantling which prevents the worker from falling. - 4.
+Lift and lower equipment by rope or hoist. - 5.
+Lock each level in place before installing the next level. - 6.
+Vertical members are upright and have a secure footplate. - 7.
+Lateral bracings are provided. - 8.
+Scaffolding is tied or otherwise secured to a structure, such as a ship. - 9.
+Guard rails are provided at 950 mm (37.40in) and 470 mm (18.50in). - 10.
+Install toe boards, inner ladders/stairways with handrails, and fully decked platforms. - 11.
 If for any reason a scaffolding is considered unsafe, it should be tagged as unsafe.

-10. The scaffolding is inspected before first use and then every time it is modified.
+12. The scaffolding is inspected before first use and then every time it is modified.